 What is an IBCLC and how are they different from other breastfeeding counselors?

 IBCLC stands for “Internationally Board Certified Lactation Consultant”.
-I know it can be quite confusing for the average “Jane” to know the difference between all of the alphabet soup initials (CLC, CLE, CLS, etc.), but what you can be sure of is that the IBCLC is the “Gold Standard” when it comes to lactation consulting; they require the most education and most hands-on training experience.
-With that being said, sometimes there are well-trained CLCs/CLS/CLEs out there who can answer the less complicated questions you may have.
-I was a CLE (certified lactation educator) before I was an IBCLC, and although I was the best CLE I could be, I see now I had a lot more to learn/experience as I went through my journey to become an IBCLC.
-A good CLC/CLS/CLE can answer your questions, provide support, and knows when to refer you to an IBCLC or your physician/care provider when needed.
+It can be quite confusing for the average Jane to know the difference between all of the alphabet soup initials (CLC, CLE--which are certified lactation counselors and certified lactation educators), but what you can be sure of is that the IBCLC is the “Gold Standard” when it comes to lactation consulting; they require the most education and most hands-on training experience.
+A good CLC/CLE can answer your questions, provide support, and knows when to refer you to an IBCLC or your physician/care provider when needed.

 How do I know if I even need a private lactation consultation?

 Does baby seem uncomfortable or having trouble latching?